msg-systems/holmes-extractor/README.md

-document_label -- the label of the document. text -- the document text that was matched. text_to_match -- the search text. rank -- a string representation of the scoring rank which can have the form '2=' in case of a tie. index_within_document -- the index of the document token where the activation peaked. subword_index -- the index of the subword within the document token where the activation peaked, or 'None' if the activation did not peak at a specific subword.
+document_label -- the label of the document. text -- the document text that was matched. text_to_match -- the search text. rank -- a string representation of the scoring rank which can have the form e.g. '2=' in case of a tie. index_within_document -- the index of the document token where the activation peaked. subword_index -- the index of the subword within the document token where the activation peaked, or 'None' if the activation did not peak at a specific subword.